architect/arc.codes/src/views/docs/en/reference/project-manifest/scheduled.md

 - Interval
   - A valid `rate` or `cron` expression ([more info here](https://docs.aws.amazon.com/lambda/latest/dg/tutorial-scheduled-events-schedule-expressions.html))

+Scheduled functions can use more verbose configuration to allow for [custom source paths](../../guides/developer-experience/custom-source-paths) in your project.
+Provide a `rate` or `cron` and `src` for each event.

 ### Example

 These configuration examples show how to define scheduled functions: